dmcalli2/malnutrition/README.md

 Zabihullah and Webb - study authors indicate that many children who were severely ill did not have their height recorded.
 This is likely to introduce bias which underestimates low w/h as a risk factor for pneumonia mortality.
 This may be something relevant to other studies.

-Lazzerini - two studies excluded (Hooli/Enarson) as cover the same study population as this data
+Lazzerini/Hooli - these two studies cover the same children on the same database both looking at weight/age.
+Only Lazzerini included as more recent and includes more children.
+Hooli also had lots of missing data making its results slightly questionable.

 Nantanda - definition of malnutrition not included in published study but clarified by study author via e-mail